imdwipayana/PostgreSQL/Practice/JOIN/README.md

 # JOIN Tables

 There are four types of joins: JOIN (INNER JOIN), LEFT JOIN, RIGHT JOIN and FULL JOIN.
-We will create two tables which are costomer and cust_order table.
+We will create two tables which are customer and cust_order table.
 At first, create the customer table:
 ```sql
 DROP TABLE IF EXISTS customer;
 CREATE TABLE customer(